A green space and new amenities for Downtown Brooklyn will provide greatly-needed open space for the area's growing commercial and cultural hub.

 The project is being designed by Hargreaves Associates through a community-oriented design process.
 NYCEDC anticipates seeking proposals for developers to construct Willoughby Square and the parking garage.

-The area surrounding Willoughby Square consists of commercial businesses, new residential towers, private hotel developments, and the BAM Cultural District, which is currently undergoing revitalization.
+The area surrounding Willoughby Square consists of commercial businesses, new residential towers, private hotel developments, and the Downtown Brooklyn Cultural District, which is currently undergoing revitalization.
 In summer 2010, NYCEDC facilitated a community design process, engaging local residents, stakeholders, elected officials, and City agencies, including the Department of City Planning and the Department of Transportation.
 Their intent was to formulate a premier design for Willoughby Square that would enhance the environment of the local community.

 NYCEDC presented a preliminary design to the local community board in June 2010.
 The plan calls for open space to help meet the needs of workers, visitors, and residents and minimize conflict between vehicular and pedestrian traffic.
 The community board approved the preliminary design plan in July 2010.